isomerpages/gb-assist/pages/solutionrepo/solution2164.md

 ---
-title: A-Class Accounting & Sales Management by Sleek Version 1 - C - SME
+title: Popcorn Point-of-sales System Version 1 - Digital Ordering & Online Payment (2 Waiters)
-permalink: /productivity-solutions-grant/solutionrepo/solution1581
+permalink: /productivity-solutions-grant/solutionrepo/solution2164
 ---

 #### Description

-Sleek provides a fully digital solution for accounting, tax, HR and sales management for SMEs and Startups in Singapore backed up by quality local support.
+Powerful & speedy cloud-based digital ordering system, accelerate your business with Popcorn that is specially designed for cafes and restaurants of all sizes.
+With powerful features to keep your business operations run flawlessly, we can help transform your business like never before!

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/DesensitisedSleekTechAnnex3CRwef8April2021_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Rockbell20200625_Desensitised_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria